 Another thing that makes categories useful is that you can add them to your menus.
 This can improve your site’s structure.
 You don’t even have to do anything differently to use them.

 This does create duplicate content, but it’s boilerplate content that doesn’t affect your SEO.
-We’ll see how to fix the effects of the duplicate content when we explore how to optimize the categories and tags.
+We’ll see how to fix the effects of duplicate content when we explore how to optimize the categories and tags.

 Go to Appearance > Menus in the WordPress dashboard.
 Select the menu you want to adjust.
 Within Add Menu Items on the left, select Categories.
 Choose the categories you want to add and click Add to Menu.

 Next, move them within your menu structure, add CSS, etc., like you would with any menu item.
+You can go a step further by using a mega menu plugin to add some visual interest to your categories within your menu.

 Display a WordPress Category with a Widget